An ultimate guide on calculating Horizon Europe personnel costs

 Personnel costs = Daily Rate x Days worked in the project

-To calculate the days a person worked you could either (i) use reliable time records (e.g. time-sheets) on paper or in a computer-based time recording system; or (ii) sign a monthly declaration on days spent for the action (the relevant template is still under development).
+To calculate the days a person worked you could either (i) use reliable time records (e.g. time-sheets) on paper or in a computer-based time recording system; or (ii) sign a monthly declaration of day-equivalents worked on the action using the Commission's template — actively recommended by the Commission for reduced record-keeping burden.

 In case you need to report a full year (or month), the calculation is similar: